phigas/freepaths-docs/getting-started/config-file-creation-guide.md

 While the default values for the parameters, which are the ones shown on this page, are set to realistic values so that if a parameter is not given the default value should work fine i sill recommend you to read this entire page so that you are informed about all features freepaths has and do not overlook anything when setting up you simulation.

+Please be advised that the information on this page might not be quite up to date.

 After learning about the parameters please have a look at the example files provided [here](https://github.com/anufrievroman/freepaths/tree/master/examples) some of which have further explanations on the wiki.

 ## Basic parameters